near-sighted/gridsome-plugin-remark-emoji/README.md

-remark-emoji
+gridsome-plugin-remark-emoji
 ============
 [![CI][ci-badge]][ci]
 [![npm][npm-badge]][npm]

 This is a [remark](https://github.com/remarkjs/remark) plugin to replace `:emoji:` to real UTF-8 emojis in text.

+It's a modification of `remark-emoji` that strips out all ESM-only dependencies, and allows it to be used with Gridsome as a plugin of `gridsome-plugin-remark-container`.

 ## Demo